christopi/Distributed-Training/README.md

 padding-left: 5%;
 " />

+Here comes the brief structure of the subnet.

+Miners:
-Miners are responsible for receiving training batches and compute gradients on the model.
+- Miners are responsible for receiving training batches from the system.
+- They compute the gradients on the model based on the received training data.
+- Miners then send these computed gradients as responses back to the network.

+Validators:
-Validators receive those gradients as responses from miners and validate whether miners are computing gradients correctly or not.
+- Validators receive the gradient responses from the miners.
+- They validate whether the miners are computing the gradients correctly.
+- The validators play a crucial role in ensuring the integrity and reliability of the training process.

+Model Server:
-The model server is responsible for aggregating gradients from miners and propagate averaged gradients to the whole system so that miners and validators would be able to update their model
+- The model server is responsible for aggregating the gradients received from the miners.
+- It then propagates the averaged gradients back to the entire system to let miners and validators update their model.

 <img src="docs/imgs/distributed-training.png"
 alt="Brief structure of Distributed Training"